numo-labs/lambda-streams-to-firehose/README.md

 	<region> - The region in which the Kinesis Stream & Firehose Delivery Stream have been created.
 Today only single region operation is permitted
 ```

 This will add a new Stream Tag named ```ForwardToFirehoseStream``` on the Kinesis Stream with the value you supply.
-This is limited to delivery in the same region as the Kinesis Stream or DynamoDB table.
+This is limited to delivery in the same region as the Kinesis Stream.
 You can run the script any time to update this value.
 To view the Tags configured on the Stream, simply run ```aws kinesis list-tags-for-stream --stream-name <My Kinesis Stream> --region <region>```

-## Specifying a Delivery Stream for a DynamoDB Stream Source
-If you are using Amazon DynamoDB, then manual configuration can be used or the Firehose Delivery Stream should have the same name as the Amazon DynamoDB Table.

 # Deploying

-To use this function, simply deploy the [LambdaStreamToFirehose-1.3.0.zip](https://github.com/awslabs/lambda-streams-to-firehose/blob/master/dist/LambdaStreamToFirehose-1.3.0.zip) to AWS Lambda with handler `index.handler`.
-You must ensure that it is deployed with an invocation role that includes the ability to write Amazon CloudWatch Logs, Read from Amazon Kinesis or Amazon DynamoDB Streams, and Write to Amazon Kinesis Firehose:

 ```
 {